RenaudBernard59/RB-Fiches-Programmation/documentation/CSS/frameworks/Bootstrap3/Bs4.md

 ##### a-Within a navbar

-Project Name

-    Dropdown
-    Dropdown

-    Dropdown
+IMG

 ##### b-Within pills

-    Regular link
-    Dropdown
-    Dropdown
-    Dropdown
+IMG

 #### 2-Usage

-Via data attributes or JavaScript, the dropdown plugin toggles hidden content (dropdown menus) by toggling the .open class on the parent list item.
+Via data attributes or JavaScript, the dropdown plugin toggles hidden content (dropdown menus) by toggling the `.open` class on the parent list item.

-On mobile devices, opening a dropdown adds a .dropdown-backdrop as a tap area for closing dropdown menus when tapping outside the menu, a requirement for proper iOS support.
-This means that switching from an open dropdown menu to a different dropdown menu requires an extra tap on mobile.
+On mobile devices, opening a dropdown adds a `.dropdown-backdrop` as a tap area for closing dropdown menus when tapping outside the menu, a requirement for proper iOS support. **This means that switching from an open dropdown menu to a different dropdown menu requires an extra tap on mobile.**

-Note: The data-toggle="dropdown" attribute is relied on for closing dropdown menus at an application level, so it's a good idea to always use it.
+Note: The `data-toggle="dropdown"` attribute is relied on for closing dropdown menus at an application level, so it's a good idea to always use it.

 ##### a-Via data attributes

-Add data-toggle="dropdown" to a link or button to toggle a dropdown.
+Add `data-toggle="dropdown"` to a link or button to toggle a dropdown.

     ```HTML
     <div class="dropdown">